-- Campus Catalog --Registration PriorityClosed Programs

 OptionsUndergraduate Majors Open to NSE StudentsAnthropology:

 Honors Access: Yes

-Area Studies: African Studies, Afro-American Studies, Asian/Oriental Studies, Caribbean Studies, International Studies, Latin American Studies, Middle Eastern Studies
+Area Studies: African American Studies, African Studies, Asian Studies, Caribbean Studies, International Studies, Latin American Studies, Middle Eastern Studies

-Art/Design/Fine Art: Art, Art History, Ceramic Art/Ceramics, Fine Art, Graphic Design, Painting, Photography, Printmaking, Sculpture, Studio Art, Theater Art
+Art/Design/Fine Art: Art, Art History, Ceramic Art/Ceramics, Fine Art, Graphic Design, Painting, Photography, Printmaking, Sculpture, Studio Art, Theater Art, Visual Arts

 Athletics: Athletic Training, Exercise Science, Physical Education, Sports Management/Administration